It was August of 2017 and our PR had finally come through in a record 42 days after AoR.

 - Do we know anyone in Canada?
 Distant relatives or 4th-degree friends?

 - Should we start preparing our profiles to find a job before landing?

-Some of these questions need to be discussed in detailed, which we will get to of course at a later date, until then, let me tell you how we went about it.
+Some of these questions need to be discussed in detail, which we will get to of course at a later date, until then, let me tell you how we went about it.

-The first thing on mind was to talk to the folks at my company and see if there was any chance I could score an internal transfer.
-This would have solved so many problems for us, and put us on a fast track to early settlement.
+The first thing on my mind was to talk to the folks at my company and see if there was any chance I could score an internal transfer.
+This would have solved so many problems for us and put us on a fast track to early settlement.